What Is Web Hosting – Web Hosting Explained for Beginners

 Ideally, you should start with the simplest hosting solution.
 Once your site gets more traffic, you can upgrade to a more advanced plan.
 Feel free to check Hostinger’s hosting prices to get a general idea of the different types of hosting and their costs.

 With shared hosting, multiple users share the same server resources, including memory, processing power, and storage space.

 Because of its simplicity and affordability, shared web hosting is an excellent solution for small businesses and personal websites that do not require advanced configuration or higher bandwidth.
-Hence, shared hosting is an excellent choice for beginners that need affordable hosting to start.
+Hence, shared hosting is an excellent choice for beginners that need cheap hosting to start.

 - Cost-effective, ideal for small-scale websites